WeDoWind/NADARA-Static-Yaw-Misalignment-Submissions/README.md

   speed and pitch each carry an undisclosed constant factor, the same for every turbine.
 Relationships survive; absolute values and anything derived from them (power coefficient, tip-speed ratio) do not.
 Directions are unscaled.
-- **Anemometer calibrations get changed.** This can put a step in a turbine's wind-speed-to-power relationship that has nothing to do with yaw.
-At least one turbine here has one.
 - **Turbines might genuinely see different wind.** Complex terrain, varying hub heights;
   persistent 10–15% offsets between turbines might be real.
 - **Labels are smoothed.** The daily series behaves like a rolling estimate and